kem828/gis_attachment_backup/README.md

 Contains one or more objects as documented below as out_layer:

             out_layer (dict) : object in fs_list:
             layer_index (int): the index of the layer you are querying.
-Might need to experiment to identify the relevant layer, as service indexes are not 1:1 with layer indexes table (bool): whether or not the layer in question is a table.
-Different i/o options for tables (for no reason mostly!) query_str (str): optional sql query to pass to service to retrieve only a subset itemid (str): the portal item id of the hosted feature layer being retrieved gis (GIS): esri portal connection object used for arcgis api for python oid_field (str): The field in the feature layer designated as the oid. case sensitive (not the alias!) attach_to_gdb (bool) : True -> attach all exported attachments as blob in the relevant gdb layer\table, False-> Don't
+Might need to experiment to identify. listed as sublayer the relevant layer, as service indexes are not 1:1 with layer indexes table (bool): whether or not the layer in question is a table.
+Different i/o options for tables (for no reason mostly!) query_str (str): optional sql query to pass to service to retrieve only a subset itemid (str): the portal item id of the hosted feature layer being retrieved oid_field (str): The field in the feature layer designated as the oid. case sensitive (not the alias!) attach_to_gdb (bool) : True -> attach all exported attachments as blob in the relevant gdb layer\table, False-> Don't